Building and Sustaining Success: Coast Funds’ 2017-19 Strategic Plan

 Moving forward to support ongoing strengthening of community and regional capacity, Coast Funds’ strategic objectives are focused on supporting First Nations to:

-Proactively share project stories and facilitate peer mentoring and knowledge sharing between First Nations communities to build long-term regional capacity; and
+Proactively share project stories and facilitate peer mentoring and knowledge sharing between Indigenous Peoples to build long-term regional capacity; and

-Demonstrate how projects are strengthening community well-being on local and regional scales by analysing and publishing environmental, social, economic, and cultural outcomes.
+Demonstrate how Coast Funds’ project investments are strengthening community well-being on local and regional scales by analysing and publishing environmental, social, economic, and cultural outcomes.

 For a number of years now, Coast Funds has published Talking Stick in coastal First Nation communities.
 In 2016, we started delving deeper with First Nations into the projects Coast Funds has supported.
 This work was to determine how we can support First Nations’ continued capacity building by sharing the knowledge gained from the implementation of projects since inception of the funds.